deniscasian699/realmeteo/TERMS_OF_SERVICE.md

 ## 9. 🔐 Privacy

-How we handle your data — and, more importantly, how little of it we collect — is described in full in our **[Privacy Policy](./PRIVACY_POLICY.md).**
-It forms part of these Terms.
+How we handle your data is described in full in our **[Privacy Policy](./PRIVACY_POLICY.md).** It forms part of these Terms.

-**In short:** the app contains no advertising SDK, no analytics SDK, and no crash-reporting SDK, and it does not read your Android Advertising ID.
+**In short:** we do not collect analytics or usage data ourselves.
+The app uses Google AdMob for advertising, and Google Play Billing and RevenueCat for purchases.
+All other data stays on your device.

 ---